The Magic of Bloom Filters

 A Bloom filter requires k independent hash functions.
 If our math says k should be 7, do we literally import 7 different hashing algorithms into our codebase?
 No, that's expensive and impractical (and honestly kind of ridiculous 😅).

-It's magical.
-My false positive rate instantly plummeted from 9.8% down to exactly 1.1%.
+When I applied Kirsch-Mitzenmacher, the false positive rate dropped from 9.8% straight down to ~1.1%.
 And because we only call .Write() and .Sum64() once instead of k times, the performance skyrocketed.
 You can see this applied directly in the Add and Contains methods below.

 Adding and Checking Data

-With the Kirsch-Mitzenmacher hash generation cleanly handled, the actual Add and Contains logic becomes elementary bitwise math.
+With Kirsch-Mitzenmacher cleanly handled, the actual Add and Contains logic becomes elementary bitwise math.

 When we Add, we allocate a fresh hasher, hash the data once, split the 64-bit result into two 32-bit halves right there, and then iterate k times.
 On each loop, we simulate the next hash via h1 + i*h2, modulo it into our m boundary, and flip the bit.
 We use atomic.Uint64.Or() to set bits and atomic.Uint64.Load() to read them, making the entire filter safe for concurrent use without a mutex.